plugin-llms

 Details:

-The domain that will be appended to the beginning of URLs in
+The domain that will be prepended to URLs in

 llms.txt

-and in the context of other filesDomain attachment is not yet agreed upon (since it depends on the AI whether it can resolve the relative paths that are currently there), but if you want you can add it.
+and other files.Domain attachment is not yet standardized (since it depends on whether the AI can resolve the relative paths that are currently there), but you can add it if needed.

 - [title](/foo/bar.md) - [title](https://example.com/foo/bar.md)